luminus-framework/ring-undertow-adapter/README.md

 * `:server-name`      - for use with InMemorySessionManager (default: "ring-undertow")
 * `:graceful-shutdown-timeout` - timeout for graceful shutdown in milliseconds (default: nil, no graceful shutdown)
 * `:gzip?` - flag to enable gzip compression (default: false)
-* `:gzip-deflate-level` - compression level for gzip (optional, defaults to GzipEncodingProvider default)

 ```clojure
 (require '[ring.adapter.undertow :refer [run-undertow]])